FontoXML/dita-example-editor/README.md

 You can modify this to switch between using the traditional sheet frame widgets and the recommended and more recent sheet frame header React component.

+If such overrides are present, there are console info messages to indicate which overrides are applied.

+### Different browse modals

+This editor has a working example for every kind of browse modal the SDK has.
+Images are browsed through the cms browse modals, cross links to other nodes are implemented in 3 different ways:
+1. Regular "Cross link": this uses the browse modal provided by the fontoxml-cms-browsers addon
+2. "Local project link": this uses the browse modal provided by the fontoxml-project-browser addon
+3. "Local node link": this uses the browse modal provided by the fontoxml-nodes-browser addon All of them use the same linkableElementsQuery (which is set to every node that has an @id, which is practically every node that is visualized as [editable] content).
+You can find insert menu items under the "Link" dropdown in the "Inline" masthead tab.
+After insertion, each link can be edited with the same browse modal used to insert it.
+(This is done by recording a @type attribute on the created xref to associate the appropriate edit operation name.)